Destinations » Asia » Far East »

 they seek any new path to gain a step ahead of their competition and progress beyond

-and accepted part of daily life in the country.
+are a regular and accepted part of daily life in the country.

 With the competitiveness also comes hard and constant work, which can at times alter